 - Additional expenses for childcare, if any are necessary.

 - Miscellaneous other additional expenses resulting from the wife being employed outside the home.
 This may include such costs as paying someone to help clean the house or to do other chores that would be performed by the wife if she were not employed.

-[Note: If the wife’s employment provides any added financial benefits, such as free additional insurance coverage, be sure to take those benefits into consideration.
-If the benefits are not free, there may not be a net additional financial benefit.]
+Conversely, if the wife’s employment provides any financial benefits in addition to her wages, such as free additional insurance coverage, be sure to take those benefits into consideration.
+If the benefits are not free, there may not be a net additional financial benefit.

 The following comments in the previously mentioned Wall Street Journal article should also be considered: